High Blood Pressure Life Insurance

 - How many different medications do you take?

 It might seem slightly unusual to have to answer so many questions but this is just part of the process.
 Hopefully, once you’ve answered questions, you’ll be offered life insurance without needing a medical or GP report.
 It’s also usual to have experienced problems with getting life insurance if you’ve got a medical condition.
-Lots of the people we speak to have had issues in the past getting cover, but that’s where we can help.
+Lots of the people we speak to have had issues in the past getting the cover, but that’s where we can help.

 More about LIFE INSURANCE